Not currently accepting patients

 About me

-Outside of work, Dr. Johnson enjoys spending time with his family, running, hiking, gardening, reading sci-fi novels, playing piano and drinking coffee.
+When I’m not working, I love spending time with my family.
+I also enjoy running, hiking, gardening, reading sci-fi novels, playing the piano and savoring a good cup of coffee.

 Education and training